-While these technologies and devices may be simple, they can make a huge impact in an elderly person’s life and allow them to live more independently as they age.
-You can find some of these equipment at our Homage Store.
+While these technologies and devices may be simple, they can make a huge impact on an elderly person’s life and allow them to live more independently as they age.

 Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL): How Are They Different?

 Activities of daily living can be classified into two different categories.
 There are activities of daily living (ADLs), which we are already familiar with, and instrumental activities of daily living (IADLs).
 So, how do these two classifications differ from one another?

 ADLs are basic self-care tasks that are necessary for basic functional living.
 On the other hand, instrumental activities of daily (IADLs) involve slightly more complex tasks that require more thinking and organisational skills than regular activities of daily living (ADLs).
 The list is rather long, but some of these activities include cooking, cleaning, doing your own shopping, managing your own transportation, and even handling your finances.